 What makes this Austin spine center unique is its emphasis on a nonsurgical approach to back and neck problems.
 Most spine treatment centers are directed by surgeons who favor the use of spine surgery.
 At Seton Spine & Scoliosis Center, however, our multifaceted team of physical medicine, orthopedic surgery and neurosurgery specialists, takes all factors into consideration before mapping out a treatment plan.
-These physicians, Lee E. Moroz, MD, Enrique B. Pena, MD, Matthew J. Geck, MD, John K. Stokes, MD and Eeric Truumees, MD have advanced training in the treatment of back and neck pain and are successful in helping people return to activity – without surgery.
+These physicians, E. Kano Mayer, MD, Lee E. Moroz, MD, Enrique B. Pena, MD, Matthew J. Geck, MD, John K. Stokes, MD and Eeric Truumees, MD have advanced training in the treatment of back and neck pain and are successful in helping people return to activity – without surgery.

 Seton Spine & Scoliosis Center takes a multidisciplinary, team approach to spine care, involving both surgical and nonsurgical spine physicians.
 This team of professionals pools together its expertise to develop the best treatment for each patient.
 We provide all the necessary diagnostic testing and treatment in one place, eliminating the need for multiple referrals, delayed care and overall confusion.